Central Asia to China

 The bus will stop a few times during the night and you should arrive at Urumqi Railway Station at around 05:00 or 06:00 the following morning.

 Need a VPN for China?
 Discover the best Virtual Private Network for travelling in China.

 Taking a train in China?
-Check out my Complete Guide to Train Travel in China.
+Check out my guide to buying train tickets in China.